IV1T3/django-middleware-fileuploadvalidation/README.md

 DMF can also be customized by modifying the Django project's settings file.

 ### ClamAV Usage
-ClamAV is an open source antivirus engine.
-It is used to scan uploaded files for viruses.
+ClamAV is an open source antivirus engine for detecting trojans, viruses, malware & other malicious threats.
 By default, ClamAV is enabled.
 However, if you want to disable it, you can do so by setting the `CLAMAV_USAGE` setting to `False`.
 ```python
 CLAMAV_USAGE = False
 ```